This section may be cited as the "Minnesota Foundation For Student Organizations Act."

 (2) summer programs for student leadership, career development, applied academics, and mentorship programs with business and industry;

-(3) recognition programs for teachers, administrators, and others who make outstanding contributions to school-to-work programs;
+(3) recognition programs for teachers, administrators, and others who make outstanding contributions to career and technical programs;

 (4) outreach programs to increase the involvement of urban and suburban students;